decentraland/documentation/content/creator/worlds/about.md

 Welcome to Decentraland Worlds!
 Here, you will discover everything about this service that empowers you to deploy self-contained scenes.
 These scenes are easily accessible through the Decentraland Explorer, providing you with a platform to experiment, unleash your creativity and explore new horizons.

+## What are Worlds?

+In Decentraland, **Worlds** refer to scenes located beyond the boundaries of Genesis City.
+These Worlds serve various purposes, such as:

+- Conducting experiments
+- Creating new experiences
-The term **Worlds** refers to scenes located beyond the boundaries of Genesis City.
-These Worlds serve various purposes, such as conducting experiments, creating new experiences, building a portfolio of scenes, or even serving as a Scene Preview Service for testing content before uploading it to Genesis City.
-Worlds scenes are associated with [Decentraland NAMEs](https://builder.decentraland.org/names), which are NAME NFTs within the DCL ecosystem.
-Acquiring a NAME requires 100 MANA and can be assigned to your avatar or LAND.
-Alternatively, you can purchase a NAME from a previous owner in the [Marketplace](https://market.decentraland.org/).
-These NAMEs are then utilized by the Decentraland Explorer to load the designated World.
+- Building a portfolio of scenes
+- Serving as a Scene Preview Service for testing content before uploading it to Genesis City

+Worlds scenes can be associated with [Decentraland NAMEs](https://builder.decentraland.org/names), which are NAME NFTs within the DCL ecosystem, or they can also be linked to [ENS Domains](https://ens.domains/), decentralized names that can now be applied to worlds.
+Acquiring a Decentraland NAME requires 100 MANA and can be assigned to your avatar, LAND, or ESTATE.
+Alternatively, you can purchase a NAME from a previous owner in the Marketplace.
+These NAMEs are then used by the Decentraland Explorer to load the designated World.

 Worlds serve as a gateway for aspiring content creators, providing an accessible entry point to the platform and the freedom to experiment with scene creation.
-These isolated experiences come with certain limitations to ensure scalable growth:

-- Scene Deployment Size: The maximum size allowed for scene deployment is 100 MB.
-- Concurrent User Limit: Each World scene can accommodate up to 100 users simultaneously.
+## Storage Capacity for Worlds

+The storage capacity for your Worlds is an essential consideration when deploying your scenes.
+It's important to note that the storage capacity differs between Decentraland NAMEs and ENS Names.
+### Decentraland NAMEs

+Decentraland NAME holders enjoy dynamic storage capacity within the Foundation Worlds server, which depends on their wallet holdings.
+The following rules govern this allocation:

+- Each Decentraland NAME grants 100 MB of storage capacity.
+- LAND and ESTATE holders receive an additional 100 MB of storage capacity for each LAND they own.
+- For every 2,000 MANA held in a wallet, an additional 100 MB of storage capacity is granted.

+The space in the Foundation World Server can be used to host as many scenes as users want, utilizing the Decentraland NAMEs they own.
+For instance, a user with a storage capacity of 500 MB could deploy a single world of 300 MB, another one of 200 MB, or perhaps five worlds, each of 100 MB.
+This flexibility allows users to create and manage their virtual experiences efficiently within the allocated storage space.

+The storage capacity for Decentraland NAMEs is calculated dynamically, adhering to the rules outlined above.
+If, by any chance, a user exceeds their allocated storage space – for instance, through asset sales or transfers to another wallet – they are provided with a 24-hour window to address the situation.
+Failure to do so will result in their Worlds becoming inaccessible after this grace period.

+To rectify the situation, users can either acquire more MANA, Decentraland NAMEs or LANDS and increase their storage capacity or undeploy existing scenes from the World Content Server to free up consumed space.

+### ENS Domains

+In contrast, ENS Names have a fixed storage capacity of 25 MB per scene, regardless of the user's holdings.
+Users with ENS Names will not benefit from additional storage capacity based on MANA holdings or LAND ownership.

+ENS Names are supported, opening the door for new content creators who may possess these NAMES and wish to conduct small proof of concepts or tests.

 ## Publish a World

 Users have various options to publish content on their World:

-* [Builder dApp](https://builder.decentraland.org/scenes): web app and no coding skills needed.
-* Decentraland Editor: IDE for developing Decentraland scenes.
-* CLI: Advanced users can leverage the CLI for efficient content publishing.

-## Using the Builder dApp (no-code)
+### 1. Using the Builder dApp (no-code)

-The Builder is the go-to option for non-developers.
-Scenes can be created from scratch using the Scene Builder by dragging and dropping items into the scene.
+The Builder is the ideal choice for non-developers.
+Scenes can be created from scratch using the Scene Builder by simply dragging and dropping items into the scene.
 Smart Items can also be used for player interaction once the scene is deployed.

 Creators can also use Templates, edit them, and then deploy them to their World.
 More templates from the Foundation will be uploaded over time.
-Another way is to use a scene from the Scene Pool.
-Anyone can get a scene from the pool, download it, and then Import it  in the Builder to edit it, or deploy it to a World as it is.
+Another option is to use a scene from the Scene Pool.
+Anyone can get a scene from the pool, download it, and then import it into the Builder to edit it or deploy it to a World as it is.

+When deploying a scene from the Builder, users will have the option to select either a Decentraland NAME or an ENS Domain held in their wallet.

+The [Builder](https://builder.decentraland.org/worlds) also serves as the go-to place for visualizing your allocated space and monitoring how much is consumed by each Decentraland NAME or ENS Domain.
+Additionally, users can easily undeploy scenes to release storage space, view when their storage capacity is exceeded, and access comprehensive information about their Worlds, whether they are hosted on Decentraland NAMES or ENS Domains.

-## Using the SDK and Editor
+### 2. Using the SDK and Editor

 The starting point for this product is having a scene that meets the size requirements mentioned above.
 If you wish to know more about how to create a scene, check out the [Decentraland SDK]({{< ref "/content/creator/scenes/getting-started/sdk-101.md" >}}) documentation.